• admin@teanau.school.nz

 The decision to move your child through to the next class is done through consultation with the parents.
 The teacher will develop a clear picture of the child’s readiness and will make the recommendation to the parents.

-Mrs Dawn Hansen is the teacher of the foundation classroom.
-Once the child is ready, they will progress through to Mrs Lynne Smith who is the teacher of the new entrant/Yr 1 class.
-Students who move through later in the year they will move through to Room 7.
+Mrs Harden is the teacher of the foundation classroom.
+Once the child is ready, they will progress through to one of the of the new entrant/Yr 1 classrooms.

 The Foundation Skills include: